 If you can’t afford to pay for any of your Medicare prescriptions, you can apply for “Extra Help.”
 This portion of Medicare Part D supplement coverage provides assistance to individuals with low and limited incomes.
 If you qualify, you won’t pay premiums and, depending on the drug, co-pay amounts can be less than $7.

 What Is the Medicare Part D Coverage Gap?

 If you don’t qualify for assistance but still have many prescriptions, you may find yourself caught in what is called a “coverage gap.”
 Part D coverage comes with a benefit limit.

-When the total drug costs that you and your insurer pay surpass a certain amount, Medicare will no longer pay, and you will have officially entered the coverage gap.
-In 2012, the limit was $2,930 before Medicare no longer paid, and in 2013, the limit was $2,970.
+When the total drug costs that you and your insurer pay surpass a certain amount, you will have entered the coverage gap.
+In 2020, the limit was $4,020.

 How to Compare Part D Medicare Plans